pgpkg/pgpkg/docs/pages/manual.md

 *managed objects* - that is, any database object that is not a function, view or trigger.

 Unlike managed objects, pgpkg never automatically creates or drops migrated objects.
-Instead, their state is defined by a (possibly large) set of *migration scripts* which are executed in a defined order.
+Instead, their state is defined by a sequence of *migration scripts* - SQL scripts with no special syntax or filenames - which are executed in the order specified by a migration configuration file.

-Migration scripts are simple `.sql` files containing any number of SQL statements.
-They are stored in a directory whose root contains a file called `@migration.pgpkg`.
+Migration scripts are stored in a directory whose root contains a file called `@migration.pgpkg`.
 This directory must be a child of the directory containing `pgpkg.toml`.
+The scripts themselves are simple `.sql` files containing any number of SQL statements.

 You can put any SQL statements at all in a migration script, but you should not generally include functions, views or triggers, since these are *managed objects* (see above).
 Example statements in migration scripts might include